-Ram Das said “If you think your enlightened, go spend a week with your family”
+Ram Das said “If you think you're enlightened, go spend a week with your family”

-Oh Ram Das how right you are!!!
-My friends I’m sure you know exactly what I mean, that good old F word!
-Family...
+Oh, Ram Das, how right you are!!!
+My friends, I’m sure you know exactly what I mean, that good old F word!

-All relationships are a constant ebb and flow, give and take!
-And most of the time we can juggle the energy exchange!
+All relationships are a constant ebb and flow!
+Most of the time we can juggle the energy exchange.
 But what happens when everything goes through the washing machine!
-Things get said in the heat of the moment, emotions flying everywhere, self projections being slung shot across the room, and then a moment of realisation from behind the front line, unity, unconditional love, a bond no matter how different the human elements are in each of us, there is that nurturing family nature, maybe slightly dis-functional, but hey nobody’s perfect!
+Things get said in the heat of the moment, emotions flying everywhere, self-projections being slungshot across the room.
+And then a moment of realisation from behind the front line - unity, unconditional love, a bond no matter how different the human elements are in each of us.
+There is that nurturing family nature, maybe slightly dysfunctional...but hey no one’s perfect!

-We grow, we realise, we understand and yet we still argue about how to cut up a tomato or what way the toilet paper should go on the toilet roll holder...
+We grow, we realise, we understand, and yet we still argue about how to cut up a tomato or what way the toilet paper should go on the toilet roll holder.
 Those trivial things that make the F word real!
-You can always trust family to give you their real honest opinions, not the filtered version we see on social media, but that real cutting, breath clenching, heart pumping truth, when you’d hoped they’d put a softer filter over the picture before showing you... but where’s the growth in that, Right!
+You can always trust family to give you their real honest opinions.
+Not the filtered versions we see on social media, but that real cutting, jaw clenching, heart-pumping truth.
+When you hoped they’d put a softer filter over the picture before showing you.
+But where’s the growth in that, right!

-Two days ago I took my mum out for the day and shared with her the information I was given about our relationship a week prior in the reading.
+Two days ago, I took my mum out for the day and shared with her the information I was given about our relationship a week prior to the reading.
 My mum smiled and said, “that’s all true you know, you are my greatest achievement in life, I just don’t know how to tell you”.